The 10 Year Challenge

 3. Set maximum thermostat level to 67 degrees (Sandy’s not happy about this).

-4. Occasionally build a fire in the fireplace (we have lots of well seasoned hardwood from sickly non-native trees that have been cut down over the years).
+4. Occasionally build a fire in the fireplace (we have lots of well seasoned hardwood from sickly non-native trees as well as the broad leaf maple that gave it’s life for the solar array that have been cut down over the years).

 5. Replaced extremely inefficient (and leaky) gas water heater with a high-efficiency (90% efficient) Marathon lifetime electric heater.